4 Incredibly Fun Things to Do in Bogota, Colombia

 La Candelaria is the name of Bogota’s historic district.
 Colorful Spanish-colonial houses line the narrow streets and make you think you’ve gone back in time.
 The area, located in the center of the city, is also home to the main square called Plaza Bolivar.

 There is also the Gold Museum (entrance tickets are about 1 USD) and the Botero Museum, which features the work of famous Colombian artist Fernando Botero and the work of his artist pals.
 And if you are traveling on a budget, don’t worry because the Botero Museum has free entrance.
 Keep in mind the Gold Museum is closed Mondays and the Botero Museum is closed Tuesdays.
 While La Candelaria is fine in the day time, it can get a little sketchy at night.
-It’s best to wander around before it gets dark.
+So don’t add this to your list of things to do in Bogota at night.

 Hike Through Parque Chicaque